ibmruntimes/go-recordio/README.md

 # Scope
-Recordio in Go: a Go module for record i/o in VSAM databases directly from Go (no need for CGO)
+Record I/O in Go: a Go module for record I/O in VSAM databases directly from Go (no need for cgo)

 # Usage